qetu970954/KifuAssembler/readme.md

 ```
 $ scrapy crawl expert -o resources/expert.json
 ```
+This create an `expert.json` in the `resource` directory, and the crawled data are stored in it.

-Note: You should modify `GLOBALS.py` if you stored the json file in a different place.
+Note: Modify `GLOBALS.py` if you stored the file in a different place.

 ---

-Search for the games played by expert (requires expert.json).
+Crawl the games played by expert (this requires `expert.json`).

 ```
 $ scrapy crawl expert -o <ExpertGames>